 is a New York-based design and research practice run by architects Catherine Ahn and Fabrizio Furiassi.
 The practice is committed to designing participatory and instigative architecture that connects and strengthens communities.
 Distributed Architecture is a current recipient of the NYSCA & The Architectural League of New York’s Architecture + Design Independent Projects Grant (2022-2023), and the

 Columbia University GSAPP Incubator Prize (2021-2022 & 2022-2023).
 Catherine Ahn and Fabrizio Furiassi work at the intersection of pratice and academia, and currently teach at the Architectural Association Visiting School program.

-Partner Catherine Ahn is an architectural designer and researcher based in Brooklyn.
-She has over nine years of international professional experience in cultural, residential, and hospitality projects.
+is a registered architect and researcher based in New York and Seoul.
+She has over ten years of professional experience in cultural, residential, and hospitality projects at SITE, Obra Architects, and Andrew Franz Architect.
 Catherine graduated in architecture at Princeton University SoA and the Cooper Union.
-She was a 2020 fellow at the Institute for Public Architecture and recently completed research projects on construction waste disposal and environmental justice, collective design processes and pedagogy, and on new modes of community engagement with industrial stakeholders around Newtown Creek.
+She also studied at the Hongik University.
+Catherine was a research fellow at the Institute for Public Architecture in New York where she investigated new modes of community engagement with industrial stakeholders around Newtown Creek.
+Recently, she has completed research projects on construction and demolition waste, environmental justice, and collective design pedagogy at the Women’s School of Planning and Architecture (WSPA) with the Princeton Mellon Initiative.

-For general inquires, please get in touch at
+For new projects and general inquires, please drop us a line at